kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 ![HIPAA Arch.png](https://ucarecdn.com/77d5ea83-c5e2-4018-bd50-46f1579d9d40/)

 ## Products and Services
-As a trusted Business Associate, CenturyLink securely protects, stores and manages its customers data with reliable solutions that makes it readily accessible when and where they need it.
+As a trusted Business Associate, CenturyLink securely protects, stores, and manages its customers' data with reliable solutions that make it readily accessible when and where they need it.

 *[Colocation Services](http://www.centurylink.com/business/enterprise/colocation/)*
-CenturyLink’s data centers provide hosting services in facilities that are specifically designed to provide hosting for mission- critical environments.
+CenturyLink’s data centers provide hosting services in facilities that are specifically designed to provide hosting for mission-critical environments.
 Colocation services consist of physical and environmental protection services including, but not limited to, the following:
 *	Physical security
-*	Heating, ventilation and air conditioning (HVAC)
+*	Heating, ventilation, and air conditioning (HVAC)
 *	Fire detection and fire suppression
 *	Power
 *	Network connectivity